Characterising a gas-filled low velocity producing field.

-S-Cube are developing the industry's most advanced algorithm for imaging the subsurface with near-zero human bias or intervention.
+S-Cube are developing the energy industry's most advanced algorithm for imaging the subsurface with near-zero human bias or intervention.

 The Brain Behind the Earth's Audio

 We are a high-growth venture spinout from a world-leading research group at Imperial College London, known for developing revolutionary Full Waveform Inversion (FWI) technology for shaping the future of the energy industry.

 S-Cube is taking this powerful technique, which can automatically reveal new understanding of the subsurface, to the next level through developments collectively known as XWITM and a cloud-native architecture for running them.

-The XWITM algorithm specifically targets sound waves reflected from the deepest interfaces within the earth, to build a more precise subsurface "velocity" model where needed most, to target economically valuable natural resources which lie hidden in seismically obscured zones.
+The XWITM algorithm specifically harnesses sound waves reflected from the deepest interfaces within the earth, to build a more precise subsurface "velocity" model where needed most, to target economically valuable natural resources which lie hidden in seismically obscured zones.

-This is the same technology required for mapping depleted reservoir formations viable for cost-effective CO2 injection and storage - an essential component of the move to Net Zero Emissions economy.
+This is the same technology required for mapping depleted reservoir formations viable for cost-effective CO2 injection and storage - an essential component of the move to a Net Zero Emissions economy.